Last Updated on May 26th, 2020 at 08:05 am

 Once the script gets executed successfully, you will be able to see yourself in the frame and a rectangle is drawn around your face as shown in below image.

-To exit you should press q from your keyboard.
+To exit you should press either ESC key or q from your keyboard.